cardano-scaling/alba/design/design.md

 ## Requirements

-We intend to make an implementation of ALBA that can be used in Mithril, Peras, Leios, cross-chain bridges and potentially other protocols inside and outside the Cardano universe.
-Our implementation will mostly be guided by our main "clients":
-Mirthril, Peras and Leios.

-ALBA is a generic tool that lets one prove knowledge of any kind of data elements, but as noted [here](#applications-of-alba), these three applications don't need the full expressivity of ALBA, they really need a multisignature scheme, where the data elements would specifically be signatures.
+ALBA is a generic tool that lets one prove knowledge of any kind of data elements, but as noted [here](#applications-of-alba), applications often don't need the full expressivity of ALBA, they really need a multisignature scheme, where the data elements would specifically be signatures.
-Thus there is question of whether we want our library to provide a general ALBA interface or simply an interface for a multisignature scheme.
+Thus there is a question of whether we want our library to provide a general ALBA interface or simply an interface for a multisignature scheme.
 We will do both.
 1. We will implement the most generic version of ALBA to make it suitable for